Almonte5/Comp2050-2024-assignment2-lmeyp/deliverables/SDD.md

  - Ethan Almonte
  - Sonny Sayaloune

-## Vision statement
+## Vision Statement

 DirectionsMQ will serve as a comprehensive naviagation tool for students, teaching staff and visitors at Macquarie University.
-Providing seamless, realtime navigation, DirectionsMQ is designed to help users naviagate through the enormous campus and help them get to their location as fast, and with less trouble as possible.
+Providing seamless, realtime navigation, DirectionsMQ is designed to help users navigate through the enormous campus and help them get to their location as fast, and little trouble as possible.

 ## System Design Document